driessenslucas/researchproject/README.md

 #### 1. Deep Q-Network (DQN)

 - **Description**: The Deep Q-Network (DQN) combines a deep neural network with a Q-learning framework.
 It excels in handling high-dimensional sensory inputs, making it ideal for environments demanding detailed interaction.
 - **Suitability**: DQN's advanced learning capabilities are tempered by its tendency to overestimate Q-values in complex environments.
-This limitation could affect its effectiveness in training RF-cars, where environmental dynamics are unpredictable.
+This limitation could affect its effectiveness in training RC-cars, where environmental dynamics are unpredictable.

 - **Integration and Results**: